 Many of us agree that some of our most valuable leads or contacts have come from networking, and with a good strategy and specific goals, we can further improve our skills in this area.
 Thank you for listening, and please share this episode if you found it useful.
 Best of luck with your networking, and see in you in the next episode!

-Get 15 tips to become a networking pro at live events
+To become a networking pro at live events

 Sara Freitas was born and raised in New Hampshire, where she completed her undergraduate and graduate education in French and linguistics.
 Over the past two decades he has put her writing and language skills to work for schools, training organizations, and businesses in the United States, Turkey, and Grenoble, France, where she has lived since 2001.
 Sara founded SFM Traduction in 2003 and today provides businesses in France with French-to-English translation services, English copywriting services, and training in written communication skills in English.
 She works in the fields of BtoB marketing (high-tech and innovation) and corporate communications.
 She is author of the popular entrepreneurship blog Les Recettes du traducteur, known among its readers as “La Marmite.”
 She is a member of the Société Française des Traducteurs.